 I've been after Tullia's Italian fried potato recipe for years.
 It's not that she was holding back on me.
 It's just that, like with many recipes handed down through the generations, there is no recipe.
 You have to be in the kitchen with the cook, and watch and learn.
 Happily, a few weeks ago Tullia came over to my house and showed me how to make her amazing crispy Italian fried potatoes and peppers.

 You learn fun things about your friends when you cook with them.
 I always knew Tullia was a fabulous cook, but I never knew about her superhuman knife skills.
 Tullia cuts everything by hand with the speed and accuracy of a machine.
 She doesn't use a peeler to skin potatoes.
 Just a knife.
 And she hand slices like a human mandolin.
 I watched her cut five potatoes into paper-thin slices...holding them in her hand (no cutting board)....and it took her about 5 minutes.

-Here’s how to make Tullia’s Italian Crispy Fried Potatoes and Peppers:
+How to make Italian Crispy Fried Potatoes and Peppers:

-Heat oil in a heavy skillet over high heat.
+- Fry the potatoes and peppers - Heat oil in a heavy skillet over high heat.
 Add the potatoes and toss to coat them with oil.
 Let the potatoes fry, undisturbed, for a few minutes, until they get crisp and brown on the bottom.
-Throw in the peppers and season with some salt.
+Throw in the peppers on top and season with some salt.